liip/frctl-twig/README.md

 Add any relevant composer packages to your composer.json.

-For exampe run `composer require twig/twig-extensions`.
+For example run `composer require twig/twig-extensions`.

 Then add a file `php-twig/TwigExtensions.php` to your fractal project with the following content: